-The St. Luke's Parish Choir (our adult choir) meets Wednesday nights at 7:00 p.m. in the choir room, upstairs in the Parish Hall building.
+The St. Luke's Adult Choir meets Wednesday nights 6:45-8:15 p.m. in the choir room.
 Membership in this group is open to any that have a passion for singing God's praise.
 Singing in the St. Luke's Choir forms bonds of commitment at a deep level.
 This choir is responsible for providing leadership and offerings of song at the principal liturgies of the Church.
 Benefits of membership in this group are: vocal instruction, lessons in Church history and theology, occasional lessons in music history and theory, experience in a tradition of liturgical excellence, and long-lasting friendships and fellowship that are second to none.
-Email our Rector for more information about joining the Parish Choir.

 The Evensong Choir (an adult choir) meets each month on the Friday night prior to the last Sunday of the month starting at 6:00 p.m.
 They also warm-up and rehearse on the last Sunday afternoon of each month at 4:00 p.m.
-They then present Evensong at 5:30 that same evening.
+They then lead Evensong at 5:30 that same evening.
 This small group is responsible for preparing choral services in the Anglican tradition, singing both with and without organ accompaniment.
-Singers interested in this group should contact Davis Cooke to arrange a brief and informal audition.
-Email Davis.

-The Canterbury Ringers, our handbell choir, rehearses Monday evenings from 7p.m. until 8:30 p.m. in the handbell room on the first floor of the Church Parish Hall building.
-This ensemble is led by Chip Carter.
-Email Chip.
+The Canterbury Ringers, our handbell choir, rehearses Monday evenings from 7p.m. until 8:30 p.m. in the Parish Hall building and ring in worship several times a year.